thdiakon/ccaR_v3/README.md

 ## Overview

-Provides functions for assessing and depicting primary study overlap across multiple reviews.
+ccaR provides functions for assessing and depicting primary study overlap across multiple reviews.
 The functions may be useful for methodologists and overview authors in exploring and communicating the degree of overlap in overview of reviews.

 <br/>